dabinc/uml-generator/README.md

 9. "-singleton" detects singletons and colors them blue
 10. "-removelambdas" removes all lambda methods that may clutter class blocks.
 11. "-inheritancecomposition" turns all arrows where inheritance is favored over composition orange
+12. "-prerendertasks=fullyqualifiedclassname,fullyqualifiedclassname2,..."
+Imports and uses the prerendertasks specified

 The default options are to not recurse into superclasses and interfacess, private level analysis, text display, and using PlantUML